Information for Students

 PHD - SEMINAR

-The Research Seminar Global Inequality and the Climate Crisis held at the Vienna University of Economics and Business, will be open for students from all all three universities parcitipating in the Vienna Karl Polanyi Visiting Professorship; the Vienna University of Economics and Business (WU), the University of Vienna and the Central European University (CEU).
+The Research Seminar Anti-fascist Economics: Exploration of an Urgent Agenda held at the Vienna University of Economics and Business, will be open for students from all three universities participating in the Vienna Karl Polanyi Visiting Professorship; the Vienna University of Economics and Business (WU), the University of Vienna and the Central European University (CEU).
 Participation is limited.

 Information for Students